cosleeper, bedside crib, or sidecar bassinet, gives you all the benefits of

 a bench (!)).

-When shopping around for your preferred one, just keep this checklist in mind:
+When shopping around for your preferred sidecar bassinet or cosleeper crib for your baby, you may find it helpful to keep this checklist in mind:

-- A good bedside bassinet is (easily!) convertible to a
+A good bedside bassinet or crib is (easily!)

 crib, play pen or play yard once you all grow out of sleeping in the